ECC memory: Reporting of error

-Many early implementations of ECC memory as well as on-die ECC mask correctable errors, acting "as if" the error never occurred, and only report uncorrectable errors.
+Many early implementations of ECC memory, as well as on-die ECC, mask correctable errors, acting "as if" the error never occurred, and only report uncorrectable errors.
 Modern implementations log both correctable errors (CE) and uncorrectable errors (UE).
 Some people proactively replace memory modules that exhibit high error rates, in order to reduce the likelihood of uncorrectable error events.

 Implementations

-Standard server memory: side-band SECDEC
+Standard server memory: side-band SECDED

 Standard server memory are designed for a single-error correction and double-error detection (SECDED) Hamming code, which allows a single-bit error to be corrected and double-bit errors to be detected per word (the unit of bus transfer).
 Since DDR SDRAM, the standard bus width (word size) as far as memory is concerned is 64 bits.
 As a result, the typical setup between DDR and DDR4 is a 72-bit word with 64 data bits and 8 checking bits.
 DDR5 SDRAM splits the bus into two somewhat independent 32-bit subchannels, so ECC memory uses 80 bits of width in total, split between two 40-bit (32 data, 8 checking) channels.
 ECC is also used with smaller and larger sizes.

 An ECC-capable memory controller uses the additional bits to store the SECDED code; the memory is only responsible for holding the extra bits.
 Since the late 1990s, the memory controller also communicates to the BIOS and maintains a count of errors detected and corrected, in part to help identify failing memory modules before the problem becomes catastrophic.
 Reading the counter is supported on many systems thanks to the SMBIOS standard, being available on Linux, BSD, and Windows (Windows 2000 and later).